TOSIN OSHINOWO

 We Rest at the Bird's Nestby Papa Omotayo and Eve Nnaji at the Sharjah Architecture Triennial.
 Photo: Danko Stjepanovic

-During her time curating the Triennial, Oshinowo gained deep insights into her culture and learned a lot about herself, discovering what is truly important to her.
-(More on this later.)
-With the Triennial consuming so much of her energy, requiring a lot of physical and mental presence, I wonder how she felt the moment it ended.
+During her time curating the Triennial, Oshinowo gained profound insights into her culture and underwent significant personal growth.
+With the Triennial consuming so much of her energy, requiring immense physical and mental presence, I wonder how she felt the moment it ended.

 “I felt quite deflated,” she admits.
-“I have given so much, it’s such a massive buildup, and it’s almost like you put all this water into this big container, and then you open it up and it just goes ‘whoosh’—here she spreads her hands to mimic an explosion—, and you just see how far the water is going to percolate onto the surface below.
+“I have given so much, it’s such a massive buildup, and it’s almost like you put all this water into this big container, and then you open it up and it just goes ‘whoosh’—here she gestures with her hands to illustrate an explosion—, and you just see how far the water is going to percolate onto the surface below.
 And that’s how it feels.”

-Some of the seeds that sprouted from this experience have already been planted.
-This past year was filled with changes and self-critical observations that challenged Oshinowo more than ever before, including her value system in relation to consumption.
+Some of the ideas that blossomed from this experience have already taken root.
+This past year was marked by changes and introspective reflections that challenged Oshinowo more than ever before, particularly concerning her values in relation to consumption.

 “A lot of the things that we consume, we actually do not need,” she begins.
 “Yes, so much of capitalism has informed our urban environments and will continue to do so.
 But I think once you realize that it is both the benefactor and the problem—the amount of waste it produces and the realization that it’s an ideology that is brainwashing—the magic of it is removed.
 And I feel very much in that position right now.”

-She goes on to explain how the convenience of hyper-consumerism is disconnected from its impact on the planet long-term, creating an unnecessary, impractical, and misunderstood idea of progress.
+She goes on to explain how the convenience of hyper-consumerism often disregards its long-term impact on the planet, promoting an unsustainable, impractical, and often misguided notion of progress.
 She makes an example.

-Oshinowo is pragmatic enough to know that she must operate within this reality in order to effect long-lasting change.
+Oshinowo is pragmatic enough to recognize that she must operate within this reality to enact lasting change.
 “I’m not saying I’m going to go live completely separate from modernity,” she grins, “but I have to find, very consciously and very responsibly, ways to balance ecology with my capitalist reality.
 It’s systemic change that we need, and, you know, there are a lot of things to consider, but first and foremost, it starts with an awareness.”

-Born in Lagos, Oshinowo tells me she grew up around scarcity but only realized this during her training in the UK (she received her Diploma at the Architectural Association in London) that she says was based on the idea of surplus.
+Born in Lagos, Oshinowo tells me she grew up amidst scarcity but only realized this during her training in the UK (she received her Diploma at the Architectural Association in London), an education she describes as rooted in the concept of surplus.
 “We never thought about where the materials were coming from, we just specified and designed things, but never within the understanding that it was part of a process,” she explains.
-After returning to Nigeria and commencing her practice in 2013, Oshinowo discovered she couldn’t directly apply these learned principles in her local context.
-This led to a period of frustration until she eventually recognized that restrictions presented an opportunity for innovation.
-Applying this mindset to the Triennial, she began exploring the topic in relation to the modern city.
+Upon returning to Nigeria and establishing her practice in 2013, Oshinowo found herself unable to directly apply these learned principles in her local context.
+This initial frustration evolved into a recognition that limitations offered opportunities for innovation.
+This mindset guided her exploration of the topic within the framework of the modern city for the Triennial.

 “I’m interested in how some of our African traditions, materials, and our former ways of building could combat climate change,” she says.
 “There is a very interesting phenomenon that is happening across a lot of African cities, where, because they were master planned using orthodox planning methodologies, they should no longer function, [but they do].
 [This is thanks to the] self-organizing, indigenous systems like informal markets that are almost organic forms of being.
 What can we learn from these adaptations to scarcity that exist here that could potentially benefit a global conversation and hopefully reduce our run on our natural resources?”
 She pauses as if awaiting my response.